iAJTin/iIIS/README.txt

 Examples
 --------

-1. Configures IIS features from custom features (For more information, please see IIS.ConsoleAPP project)
+1. Configures IIS features from custom features synchronously (For more information, please see IIS.ConsoleAPP project)

     FeatureCommandsCollection commands = Configurator.CreateCommands(Configurator.GetAllFeatures());
     commands.Process();

+2. Configures IIS features from custom features asynchronously (For more information, please see IIS.ConsoleAsyncAPP project)

+    FeatureCommandsCollection commands = Configurator.CreateCommands(Configurator.GetAllFeatures());
+    await commands.ProcessAsync();

-2. Configures IIS features from XML configuration file (For more information, please see IIS.ConsoleAPP project)
+3. Configures IIS features from XML configuration file (For more information, please see IIS.ConsoleAPP project)

     XML content file used for this example